What are Data Pipelines?

 Continuous maintenance and monitoring are essential to make the Data Pipeline modules and process run smoothly and correctly.
 Problems that arise must be quickly resolved, and the systems (software, hardware, and networking components) they use to be updated.
 Data Pipelines are also often adjusted to reflect business changes.

 The Data Pipeline

-The other more modern approach, called Extraction Loading and Transformation (ELT), is to load the raw operational data directly into a central data store, called a Data Lake, before transforming it.
+The other more modern approach, called Extraction Loading and Transformation (ELT), loads the raw operational data directly into a central data store, called a Data Lake, before transforming it.
 This approach is gaining in popularity as data storage costs drop.
 In this paradigm, the Data Lake becomes the central raw historical data store, and the data transformation takes place while the raw data is moved from the Data Lake to the Data Warehouse.

 The typical data store structure of the Data Warehouse is a Relational Database Management System (RDBMS).
-These specialized databases are important, as they contain all of an enterprise’s cleaned and mastered data in a centralized location, serving as an enterprise’s single source of truth.
+These specialized databases are essential, as they contain all of an enterprise’s cleaned and mastered data in a centralized location, serving as an enterprise’s single source of truth.

 Data access is the last module in the Data Pipeline.
 Data access tools are used to query the data in the Data Warehouse.
-There are a lot of different data access tools, each designed to meet and enterprise’s department’s specific business needs.
+There are a lot of different data access tools, each designed to meet an enterprise’s department’s specific business needs.

 Thank you for reading the first part of this two-part blog.
 To continue reading the second part, please click here: 2nd part.

 For more articles on data, analytics, machine learning, and data science, follow me on Towards Data Science.